Pannier Market, Bideford: Market Hall

 The 1,000 square-metre covered market hall (described in 1889 as occupying '10,500 superficial feet') is reached from an external entrance on Honestone Street or from steps up from Butcher's Row.
 The Market Hall consist of five roof-spans carried on hollow iron columns with moulded caps and bases.
 These columns were moulded with the inscriptions 'Tardrew & Sons.
 Ironmongers & Iron Founders.
 Bideford.
 1883' and 'J. H. Foaden.
 Contractor.
 Ashburton'.
 The hall has a floor of cream brick.

 It has a wide range of stalls serving fresh local produce, hand-made soft furnishings, toys, locally designed greetings cards, stained glass workshops, gifts and home décor to hand-painted pictures and second-hand books.
 A café serves a range of food and beverages.

 The Market Hall is open Tuesdays to Saturdays throughout the year.

 Market Place

 Market Place is a row of seven shops that flanks the entrance to the Market and Butcher's Row on Grenville Street and during the Victorian era the fish market and corn exchange seem to have been at either end.
-Today these shops retain their original Victorian frontage with large windows and sell a wide range of goods ranging from fishing tackle to collectables and is open six days a week.
+Today these shops retain their original Victorian frontage with large windows and sell a wide range of goods ranging from fishing tackle to collectables and are open six days a week.

-The local Council operate a free minibus shuttle service on Tuesdays and Saturdays running every twenty minutes, from 10.00 am to 2.40 pm, to and from the Market from a location on the Quay beside the Charles Kingsley statue at Victoria Park.
+The local Council operates a free minibus shuttle service on Tuesdays and Saturdays running every twenty minutes, from 10.00 am to 2.40 pm, to and from the Market from a location on the Quay beside the Charles Kingsley statue at Victoria Park.